 Overvoltage protection (OVP) is fully variable within the range 1V to 66V.
-For CPX200D and CPX200DP in Local mode the OVP limit is set via the screwdriver adjustable OVP preset potentiometer, accessible through a hole in the front panel immediately above the OVP key.
+The OVP limit is set via the screwdriver adjustable OVP preset potentiometer, accessible through a hole in the front panel immediately above the OVP key.
 Rotating the preset clockwise increases the limit, which can be read directly on the user display by pressing the OVP key beneath the preset.
-When in remote control mode (CPX200DP only) an independent OVP value is used which is set via the RS232, USB, LAN (LXI) or GPIB interfaces (default value 66V); see the Remote Command section for further details.
 If the voltage on the output exceeds the set OVP for any reason, including an externally forced voltage, the output will be tripped off.

-Over-current protection (OCP) is implemented in firmware and can only be set and used when under remote control via the RS232, USB, LAN (LXI) or GPIB interfaces (CPX200DP only).
+Over-current protection (OCP) is implemented in firmware and can only be set and used when under remote control via the RS232, USB, LAN (LXI) or GPIB interfaces (CPX400DP only).
 Setting resolution is 10mA and typical response times are 500ms.
-In local mode and for CPX200D, OCP is still active but automatically defaults to 11 Amps.
+In local mode and for CPX400D, OCP is still active but automatically defaults to 22 Amps.

-When the output is tripped the displays will show OUP trip and the OUTPUT lamp will flash.
+When the output is tripped the displays will show OUP triP and the OUTPUT lamp will flash.
 Turn the output off; the trip message should be replaced with the normal preset V and I readings.
 When the cause of the trip has been removed the output can be switched on again.